Dickcissel

 It has a short tail and a heavy, cone-shaped bill.
 The male has a gray head, back, and belly, and brown shoulders.
 He has a bright yellow breast with a black bib and yellow “eyebrows.”

-The female is brown on her undersides and does not have a black bib or yellow breast or “eyebrows.”
+The female is brown on her underside and, unlike the male, does not have a black bib, yellow breast, or “eyebrows.”

 Habitat